Answered By: Abigail Caraccio Last Updated: Aug 30, 2017 Views: 1262

 A Course-based program does not allow or require a student to complete a KAM.
 Instead, the courses (and residencies, practicums, etc.) are outlined in the initial plan of study.

-If you have started the program in one format and are interested in changing to another format, you should contact your academic advisor for more information.
+If you have started the program in one format and are interested in changing to another format, you should contact your Student Success Advisor for more information.

 Please note: It is only possible to switch formats if the University is still admitting students in your degree program to that format.
 Some degree programs have phased out the KAM-Based and Mixed-Model formats and are offering only the Course-Based program formats.
 Additionally, changes in program format can only be effective at the start of a quarter.